midhunkalarikkal/FullDomain/Notes/MongoDB.md

 -----------------------
 `MySQL` is primarily known for its speed and simplicity, making it a go-to choice for web applications and read-heavy workloads.

-`PostgreSQL` emphasizes advanced features and standards compliance, excelling in handling complex queries, extensibility, and support for diverse data types.
+`PostgreSQL` emphasizes advanced features and standards compliance, excelling in handling complex queries, extensibility (user defined functions), and support for diverse data types.

-extensibility means supports user defined functions, data types and operators and allows procedural language and advanced indexing and more.

 ## `No SQL  DB` ##
 ===================